flux-framework/flux-core/t/README.md

     tNNNN-<name>.sh

 where N is a decimal digit.
-For flux-core tests, only the first digit has meaning, where so far the only digits used are:

- - 0 - basic tests.
-Verify testsuite and basic command functionality.
- - 1 - kvs tests
- - 2 - TBD
- - 3 - ...

 Writing Tests
 -------------